Ukrainian official warns of 'catastrophe' in captured city

 Occupied Sievierodonetsk, meanwhile, “is on the verge of a humanitarian catastrophe,” the governor wrote on social media.
 “The Russians have completely destroyed all the critical infrastructure, and they are unable to repair anything.”

+Haidai reported last week that about 8,000 residents remained in the city, which had a prewar population of 100,000.
+Some Ukrainian officials and soldiers said Russian forces leveled Sievierodonetsk, Luhansk province’s administrative center, before Ukraine’s troops were ordered out of the city late last month to avoid their encirclement and capture.

-Luhansk is one of two provinces that make up the Donbas, a region of mines and factories where pro-Moscow separatists have fought Ukraine’s army for eight years and declared independent republics that Russian President Vladimir Putin recognized before he sent troops into Ukraine.
+Luhansk is one of two provinces that make up the Donbas, Ukraine’s industrial region of mines and factories.
+Pro-Moscow separatists have fought Ukraine’s army in the Donbas for eight years and declared independent republics that Russian President Vladimir Putin recognized before he sent troops into Ukraine.

-After asserting full control of Luhansk, Putin said Russian forces would have a chance to rest and recoup, but other parts of eastern Ukraine have come under sustained bombardment.
-The Russian leader warned Kyiv it should quickly accept Moscow’s terms or brace for the worst.
+After asserting full control of Luhansk, Putin said Russian forces would have a chance to rest and recoup, but other parts of eastern Ukraine have come under sustained Russian bombardment.
+The Russian leader warned the Ukrainian government in Kyiv that it should quickly accept Moscow’s terms or brace for the worst.

 Ukraine’s presidential office said Friday that at least 12 civilians were killed and another 30 wounded by Russian shelling over the last 24 hours.
 Two cities in Donetsk — the other Donbas province — experienced the heaviest barrage, with six people killed and 21 wounded.